freelectron/sat-solver/README.md

 Our code does *NOT* requre any custom build packages.

+As we have six (different) heuristics we provide an option to run each of the six algorithms.

+*PLESE* note that the best performing heuristic is S6 (and it is not slow).

-In order to run our solver you please type in your terminal:
+In order to run our solver with either of the heuristics, you could just type in your terminal:

-	$ SAT.sh {-S1 or -S2 or-S3 -S4 or -S5 or -S6} inputfilename.txt
+	$ ./SAT.sh {-S1 or -S2 or-S3 -S4 or -S5 or -S6} {inputfilename.txt}